-In this article we cover new ways to create launch excellence in pharma:
+The new ways to create launch excellence in Pharma

 The role of social media in launch excellence in pharma

-The market itself has also changed – HCPs, and patients, are learning about treatments and innovations faster than ever before thanks to social media.
+The market itself has also changed – healthcare professionals (HCPs), and patients, are learning about treatments and innovations faster than ever before thanks to social media.
 Dr Allyson Ocean, a GI Oncologist, when talking with CREATION.co, highlighted a number of reasons why she thinks more HCPs should be on social media to:

 - Disseminate medical knowledge.

 - Learn about the latest innovations happening elsewhere.

 - Connect with peers around the world.

 HCPs are collaborating in open and closed online networks and through their conversation develop and influence opinions in these forums.
 These digital spaces can also be a place for you to gather intelligence, and to influence opinion ahead of pharma brand launches.

 At CREATION.co, one thing that our clients consistently tell us is that when they finally arrive at product launch, the level of activity skyrockets and rollout can become quite frantic.
 So developing an understanding of your customers as early as possible will help pharma companies pre-empt and even mitigate that.

 Top three goals of pre-launch